 6. Monitor Your Credit

 Unfortunately, it’s nearly impossible to be 100% sure your Social Security number has never been breached.
-That’s why watching your credit – either on your own or with the help of a credit monitoring service – is important.
+That’s why watching your credit – either on your own or with the help of a credit and identity theft monitoring service – is important.
 Regularly checking your credit report can help you identify warning signs of identity theft and take steps to address it.